eth-cscs/compression/README.md

                     compressed dimension if multiple variables are selected.
                     By specifying this option, this can be changed to stacking the variables along the distributed (horizontal) dimensions.
+-o, --output-file   The path to the file where the reconstructed data is written.
+                    default: INPUT_FILE_reconstructed.nc4
+-a, --append        The data is appended to the output file instead of overwriting it.
 ```